 What does hydrophobic mean?
-The word hydrophobicity has been derived from two Greek words “hydro”, meaning “water”, and “phobos”, meaning “fear”.
-Hence, the substances that frequently exhibit the property of hydrophobicity are known as hydrophobic substances.
+The word hydrophobicity is derived from two Greek words “hydro”, meaning “water”, and “phobos”, meaning “fear”.
+In biology and chemistry, the term “hydrophobic” describes the substances that frequently exhibit the property of hydrophobicity are known as hydrophobic substances.

 What makes a molecule hydrophobic?
 These types of molecules are nonpolar.
+And so if you are asked, “Are nonpolar molecules hydrophobic or hydrophilic?”
 Precisely, the non-polar molecules don’t tend to have separate charges, hence, no positive and negative poles are formed.
 Moreover, it can be concluded that the electrical charges in the non-polar molecules are equally distributed across the complete molecule.
 It is very well demonstrated by the scientists that “like dissolves like”.
 Hence, hydrophobic substances are miscible in non-polar liquids that are mainly organic solvents.
 Is water hydrophobic?
 It is worth mentioning here that, water is polar, hence the affiliation between water and hydrophobic molecules is very minute.
 Apart from hydrophobic materials, several superhydrophobic materials are mentioned in the literature .

 Various hydrophobic substances can be found in both the domestic and industrial sectors.
 Alkanes, oils, fats, greasy compounds, and the majority of organic compounds are hydrophobic in nature.
 The applications of hydrophobic substances include the removal of oil from aqueous solutions, oil spills managements, and the chemical separation process to separate the non-polar elements from the polar ones.
 It is a very common observation that when the oil or fats are mixed with water, two distinct layers are formed that will be immiscible with each other due to the fact the water is polar and fats and geese are non-polar particularly hydrophobic.